Romain Thomas

 Training

-I develop and maintain LIEF, a library to parse and manipulate executable formats and I'm also working on Open-Obfuscator, a free and open-source obfuscator for mobile applications.
+I am the author and maintainer of LIEF, a library used to parse and manipulate executable formats.
+In 2022, I initiated Open-Obfuscator a free and open-source obfuscator for mobile applications.

 Interests